 Hear from Kyle, Customer Experience Coordinator, about his experience helping riders at the Tempe Transportation Center today by visiting the Valley Metro Facebook page.

 About Valley Metro: Valley Metro has a mission of connecting communities and enhancing lives by providing effective public transit to residents of greater Phoenix and Maricopa County.
 That includes the planning and operations of a regional bus system and the development and operations of 28 miles of light rail.
-In Fiscal Year 2018, total ridership for the system was 67 million passengers.
+In Fiscal Year 2018, the total ridership for the system was 67 million passengers.
 Six high capacity transit extensions are under construction that will create a 50-mile system by 2030.
 Valley Metro also offers alternative transportation programs for seniors and people with disabilities, commuter vanpools, online carpool matching, bus trip mapping, bicycle safety and telework assistance.
 Two Boards of Directors set the policy direction for the agency with the intent of advancing the regional public transit system.
 Get the latest news by following us on Facebook, Instagram and Twitter or visiting valleymetro.org.